AmusementClub/vs-mlrt/vsort/README.md

    - 2: also warnings, `ORT_LOGGING_LEVEL_WARNING`
    - 3: also info, `ORT_LOGGING_LEVEL_INFO`
    - 4: everything, `ORT_LOGGING_LEVEL_VERBOSE`
+ - `bool cudnn_benchmark`: if `provider` is `"CUDA"`, benchmark multiple convolution algorithms and select the fastest.

 When `pad = 0` (which is the default), the filter will internally try to resize the network to fit the input clips.
 This might not always work (for example, the network might require the width to be divisible by 8), and the filter will error out in this case.